CatLib/catlib-en.io/source/v2/architecture/service-provider.md

 # Service provider

-The service provider is the bridge between the `component' and the `CatLib`.
+The service provider is the bridge between the `Component` and the `CatLib`.
 It is also the center of CatLib startup, and all services are defined by service providers.

 ## Architecture diagram